-CALL TSTST (<termination strategy>, <termination application>) CALL 'TSTST' USING <termination strategy> <termination application>.
+''' CALL TSTST ( <termination strategy>, <termination application> ) CALL 'TSTST' USING <termination strategy> <termination application>. '''

-H{-45}

-<termination strategy>

-The termination strategies used by the standard version of the SIGNOFF special application are:

-- 1. Complete termination and release of the TPT

-- 2. Switch to SIGNON

-- 3. Switch to SELECT

-4. Switch to <termination application>

-<termination application > The TPS application number of the program to be started if strategy 4
+< termination strategy> The termination strategies used by the standard version of the SIGNOFF special application are: 1.
+Complete termination and release of the TPT 2.
+Switch to SIGNON en for gerfanske en tat.
+Af Switch to SELECT Switch to <termination application=""></termination> <termination application=""></termination> The TPS application number of the program to be started if strategy 4

-- The termination strategy determines the action taken by the SIGNOFF special application when a transaction terminates - The default value of < termination strategy > when a task is started is 1 - If <terminate strategy> =0, it will not be changed; if <terminate application> =0, it will not be changed; - No validation check of <termination application> is performed by TSTST.
-If it is an illegal application, there will be complete termination with release of the TPT by SIGNOFF - The <termination application> must not itself terminate "normally" unless it has changed the termination strategy, since this will result in an endless loop.
+The termination strategy determines the action taken by the SIGNOFF special application when a transaction terminates

+- The default value of <termination strategy> when a task is started is 1 - If <terminate strategy> =0, it will not be changed; if <terminate application> =0, it will not be changed - No validation check of <termination application> is performed by TSTST.
+If it is an illegal application, there will be complete termination with release of the TPT by SIGNOFF - The <termination application > must not itself terminate "normally" unless it has changed the termination strategy, since this will result in an endless loop.
 It may for example terminate by switching to SIGNON.